 GOOD QUALITY FOOD

 For me, food is one of the great joys in life.
-There is nothing I love more that a truly amazing meal (be it eating the best noodles in the world on the streets of Chiang Mai or dining at Mamasan in Bali – hands down one of my fav restaurants in the world.)
+There is nothing I love more than a truly amazing meal (be it eating the best noodles in the world on the streets of Chiang Mai or dining at Mamasan in Bali – hands down one of my favourite restaurants in the world.)